 - To act as promoters of news, developments and articles which may assist the development of interest in aviation amongst women.

-We achieve these aims through attending events for young people to raise awareness of careers in aviation, awarding scholarships to support flight training, presenting awards to recognise the achievements of women in aviation, arranging flying weekends in the UK and abroad, arranging group visits to local places of interest, and publishing newsletters and articles.
+We achieve these aims through attending events for young people to raise awareness of careers in aviation, awarding scholarships, presenting awards to recognise the achievements of women in aviation, arranging flying weekends in the UK and abroad, arranging group visits to local places of interest, and publishing newsletters and articles.

 We are also involved in several initiatives and schemes to raise awareness of both aviation careers and STEM subjects for females and to encourage women to fly for recreation.
 Some of this work involves working with other aviation organisations and airlines.